 Then, there was the death of Reg Calvert, manager of pop artistes including the Fortunes and David “Screaming Lord” Sutch.
 Sutch was a rock singer whose fame was based not so much on his music as on his audacious pretend-you’re-serious election campaigns, starting with a headline-grabbing challenge in Prime Minister Harold Wilson’s own constituency.
 His campaigns inspired the “Monster Raving Loony Party” in the BBC’s iconic Monty Python’s Flying Circus.

 The Thames forts were part of a network of structures erected around the Thames estuary during the build-up to the Second World War when nobody cared whether they were inside or outside the country’s territorial waters.
 In the 1960s, the long disused structures created the opportunity for low-budget radio stations, whereas ships required substantial investment and expensive servicing.
-Many of these fort-based radio stations had total weekly costs of just £600, compared with more than ten times that for the ships.
-For Radio City, the entire operating costs were met by a single contract for evening religious broadcasts funded by a US church for £125 per hour.
+Many of these fort-based radio stations had total weekly costs of just £400, compared with more than ten times that for the ships.
+For Radio City, the entire operating costs were much more than paid-for by a single contract for evening religious broadcasts funded by a US church for £125 per hour which equated to some £800 per week.
+So, in its heyday, the erratic and relatively weak transmissions of Radio City were coining it.

-The low costs meant that Calvert’s station (and Ted Allbeury’s nearby Radio 390) were able to make profits from relatively small audiences – until court verdicts successively ruled that the forts were, after all, inside UK waters.
+Calvert’s station (and Ted Allbeury’s nearby Radio 390) were able to make solid profits from relatively small audiences – until court verdicts successively ruled that the forts were, after all, inside UK waters.
 But, by then, Reg Calvert was dead.
 His fateful bid to merge his station with Radio Caroline or Radio London led to a violent struggle over the ownership of a transmitter in June 1966.
 It ended with 38-year-old Calvert being shot at the Essex home of Major Oliver Smedley, a former Radio Atlanta director and would-be politician.

 Smedley was charged not with murder but manslaughter.
 But, even on this lesser charge, he was acquitted.
 It was, to say the least, a surprising verdict.
 But Calvert’s death prompted politicians on all sides to tone down their support for ‘pirate’ radio.
 It seemed to be getting dangerous.